-E.3 Administrative License Suspension or Revocation
+E.5 Administrative License Suspension or Revocation

 GHSA supports prompt administrative license suspension or revocation for persons arrested for driving under the influence (DUI), refusing to take sobriety tests or failing such tests.
 GHSA urges all states to enact such provisions to reduce the instances of impaired driving.
+GHSA encourages States to consider expanding their existing Administrative License Revocation (ALR) laws or enacting new ALR laws for drug-impaired drivers who fail or refuse a drug test.

-E.4 Vehicle Sanctions
+E.6 Vehicle Sanctions